labilezhu/istio-insider-en/docs/source/ch2-envoy/arch/listener/listener.md

 The functionality has been stated in the diagram.

 ### Network Filter Chains
-For example, in the {ref}`figure: Envoy Inbound Configuration Example in Istio` above, you can see several Network Filter Chains with repeatable names.
+For example, in the {ref}`Figure: Example of Envoy Inbound Configuration in Istio` above, you can see several Network Filter Chains with repeatable names.
 Each of these has its own `filter_chain_match`, which Envoy uses to match connections to different `Network Filter Chains`.
 Each `Network Filter Chain` consists of sequentialized `Network Filters`.
 The `Network Filters` are described in a later section.